Interacting with Moonbeam Using Trezor Hardware Wallet¶

 - Select the Trezor device you want to use

 Next, you are asked if you want to export the public key of your Ethereum account (tab was cropped and labeled as 1 in the following image).
 Right after, you are prompted with an option to use [Trezor's passphrase option (tab cropped and labeled as 2 in the image).
-If you want to use the default wallet, just click on "Enter."
-On the contrary, please follow Trezor's wiki article for passphrase wallets.
+If you want to use the default wallet, just click on Enter.
+If not, please follow Trezor's wiki article for passphrase wallets.

 If MetaMask was able to connect successfully to your Trezor device, you should see a list of five Ethereum-styled accounts.
-On the contrary, please double-check that you've properly connected your Trezor device to the computer and it is unlocked.
+If not, please double-check that you've properly connected your Trezor device to the computer and it is unlocked.
 You can also repeat the process with the Trezor Suite app opened.

 From this list of five Ethereum accounts, take the following steps: